Home

 About the author.

-Mrs. Bliss is a woman who manages her home with pride, has a passion for traditional domestic arts, and above all is not defined by her home, but rather defines her home.
-Her blog, Housewife Bliss.com has a passionate community who discuss the finer points of nesting and the delights of a modern traditionalist housewife.
+Coryanne Ettiene joins us at SM4W to offer her expertise as a kitchen livng and home entertaining expert.
+She has plenty of tips for household management as well.
+Coryanne is a published author, television personality and social media contributor.
+Coryanne is a woman who manages her home with pride, has a passion for traditional domestic arts, and above all is not defined by her home, but rather defines her home.
+Learn more about our guest author by visiting CoryanneEttienne.com and enjoy her advice on the finer points of nesting and the delights of a modern traditionalist housewife.

 Then